michaelgugino/pylw/README.md

 projects.
 This is not a CMS, but I will be building some kind of blogging/CMS on top of this software.

 It supports WSGI.
-Unlike some frameworks, WSGI is the primary interface.
+Unlike some frameworks, WSGI is the primary interface here.

 This code borrows ideas and examples from other places, such as falconframework.
 I recommend you check out that framework as it's probably better than this one,